 - 1 cup blueberries

 - Preheat oven to 350 degrees.
-Wash and dry 3/28 ounce tin cans and remove the labels.
+Wash and dry three 28 ounce tin cans and remove the labels.
 Line each with parchment paper cut to fit on the sides and bottom.
 Spray with non-stick spray and set aside.

 - In a large mixing bowl, combine butter, sugar, salt, vanilla, and baking powder.
 Beat together until light and fluffy.

-- Add flour and beat until it resembles a thick paste.
+- Add flour and beat until batter resembles a thick paste.

 - Add eggs one at a time, scraping down bowl until very light and fluffy.